elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 ## Player Fields

-When we created our Players resource, we ran the generator to create two fields:
+When we created our players resource, we ran the generator to create two fields:

 - `username`
 - `score`